 - Content deadline management.
 It’s easy to lose track of who’s working on what with never-ending list views of what content is being created, where it’s being distributed, and what’s overdue.
 The editorial calendar can help with ensuring deadlines are met, no one is overlapping their efforts on the same project, and if there’s a roadblock in production.

-Your brain processes visuals 60,000x faster than text—spend more time creating, less time lost in detailsNeed to send an update to senior management, or provide a progress report on your content performance?
-Scrambling through spreadsheets or lists of items that you’re working on can take 10x longer since your brain has to try create a visual scene of what those list items amount to as a whole.
-Visualizing your content in a calendar format, color coded adds visual recognition, condenses the information you’re looking at in a formate that allows for understanding in 1/10th of the time.
+Need to send an update to senior management, or provide a progress report on your content performance?
+Scrambling through spreadsheets or lists of items that you’re working on can take 10x longer since your brain has to try to create a visual scene of what those list items amount to as a whole.
+Visualizing your content in a calendar format, color-coded, adds visual recognition, condenses the information you’re looking at in a format that allows for understanding in 1/10th of the time.

-Content type reportingAn editorial calendar instantly provides transparency into whether you’re creating too much of one content item leaving gaps and missed opportunities to engage your audience in creative ways.
+An editorial calendar instantly provides transparency into whether you’re creating too much of one content item leaving gaps and missed opportunities to engage your audience in creative ways.

 Instantly see which of your channels have content being distributed, which sends back performance metrics on how engaged your audience is with your content based on content type.
 Need to know how well your blog posts are performing in reaching your marketing conversion goal?
 An editorial calendar provides visibility into how much effort you’re putting into blogging as well as further metrics into that particular content type compared to other content types you’re creating around it.

 No longer should marketers be referenced as “the finders of stuff.”
-If you wish to see all of the blog posts, or just the webpages or Tweets that are scheduled, you just need to select those from the drop-down menu rather than hunt down the latest version of your spreadsheet.
-Likewise you will typically group all of your content by theme, such as pertaining to a certain product or targeted at a specific industry.
+If you wish to see all of the blog posts or just the webpages or Tweets that are scheduled, you just need to select those from the drop-down menu rather than hunt down the latest version of your spreadsheet.
+Likewise, you will typically group all of your content by theme, such as pertaining to a certain product or targeted at a specific industry.
 You can also filter the calendar according to your Buyer Personas, by individual authors or the Buyer Cycle Stage the content relates to.
 If your current marketing goal is to increase web traffic and boost awareness with your target audience, easily drill down into what content efforts are directly influencing your progress towards that goal.

 One of the biggest challenges that marketers are facing is managing the workflow between the multiple team members.
 Strategists and managers need to know when their writers have finished a piece and it is ready for editing and review.
-Likewise when designers and social media experts are required to collaborate on the production and promotion of a piece of content, everyone needs to be informed when it’s their turn to step up to the plate.
+Likewise, when designers and social media experts are required to collaborate on the production and promotion of a piece of content, everyone needs to be informed when it’s their turn to step up to the plate.